rougin/authsum/README.md

 ```

 > [!NOTE]
-> The specified fields will be used if they are required by the specified source (e.g., `BasicSource`, `PdoSource`).
+> The specified fields will be used by the `Authsum` class if they are required by the specified source (e.g., `BasicSource`, `PdoSource`).

 ### Using sources

 Sources in `Authsum` are PHP classes that provide user data.
-They are also used for checking the specified username and password fields against its data source:
+They can be used for checking the specified username and password fields against its data source:

 ``` php
 // index.php